Zamiell/stardew-valley/Min-Max_Guide.md

 - Kill the weeds to the left of the fountain.
 - Go home.
 (Get any foragable items at the Bus Stop that you missed earlier.)
 - Hoe + plant + water Parsnip Seeds + Mixed Seeds.
+  - By planting additional crops beyond the 15 initial Parsnip Seeds, crows have a chance to eat one or more crops every day.
+However, the extra value from planting the Mixed Seeds makes this worth it.
+(Having random crops from Mixed Seeds allows you to skip buying seeds for the Spring Crops bundle later on.)
 - Eat all Spring Onions.
 (They are near-worthless to sell.)
 - Chop wood until around 4-6 energy left.
 - Kill weeds + grass until around 1:30 AM.